Qumulo/qumulo-filesystem-walk/README.md

 This will look at the metadata on each file and write any results to a file where the file or directory looks like '0\*\*' on the mode bits.

-### Add a new ACL permission to all directories
+### Add a new ACE "access control entry" to all items in a directory

-`python qwalk.py -s product.eng.qumulo.com -d /test -c ApplyAcls`
+`python qwalk.py -s product.eng.qumulo.com -d /test -c ApplyAcls --add_entry examples/ace-everyone-read-only.json`

-This will look at all directories with the specified start path `-d` and then add a new ACL permission.
-Specifically, it will add inherited execute and read rights for authenticated users "sid:S-1-5-11".
+This will look at all items within the specified start path `-d` and then add a new ACE.
+Specifically, it will add the ace in the example file examples/ace-everyone-read-only.json.
+By default, it will only output the list of directories that will be changed to a log file.
+If you want to apply the changes specified, please add the `-g` argument.

+### Replace *ALL* ACLs on all items in a directory

+`python qwalk.py -s product.eng.qumulo.com -d /test -c ApplyAcls --replace_acls examples/acls-everyone-all-access.json`

+This will look at all items within the specified start path `-d` and then replace the existing ACLs with the new ACls in the example file examples/acls-everyone-all-access.json.
 By default, it will only output the list of directories that will be changed to a log file.
 If you want to apply the changes specified, please add the `-g` argument.

 ## Building qtask classes